Top 21 Free & Paid Coding Websites for Kids

 Apart from offering full-length courses for students of all grades and ages, Code.org also has an interesting “Hour of Code” section on the site which is specifically designed for users who don’t really have a lot of free time to allocate to learning how to code.
 There are more than 200 one-hour tutorials in this section, available in over 45 languages, and every single one of them is a crash-course designed to help students master or improve their coding skills.

 From app development, to game creation and web design – Code.org covers it all.
-The site has courses that feature characters from popular coding games like Star Wars and Minecraft.
+The site has courses that feature characters from popular coding games for kids like Star Wars and Minecraft.
 This motivates students to pay more attention to the lessons.
-The site even has resources dedicated to helping youngsters learn how to programme using robots (e.g. LEGO Mindstorm).
+The site even has resources dedicated to helping youngsters learn how to program using robots (e.g. LEGO Mindstorm).

 The thing I really like about Code.org is that it has both tech and non-tech content for learning the fundamentals of programming.
 The courses on the site are arranged by grades, so that students don’t end up choosing tutorials that are either too hard or too easy for them.
 Every achieved milestone is rewarded with a certificate, which is quite neat because it provides encouragement.
 Also, they can show those certificates to their parents and get additional support and praise for their achievements.